PhoenixZMQ 7.2.0

 Convert a send flag into zmq flag.

-PZmqParam pzmq_createParamClient (int type, int nbBufferMessage, int bufferSizeByte, size_t threadAffinity, ssize_t dataRate)
+PZmqParam pzmq_createParamClient (int type, int nbBufferMessage, int bufferSizeByte, size_t threadAffinity, ssize_t dataRate, int linger)

 Create param for a client socket.

-PZmqParam pzmq_createParamServer (int type, int nbBufferMessage, int bufferSizeByte, size_t threadAffinity, ssize_t dataRate)
+PZmqParam pzmq_createParamServer (int type, int nbBufferMessage, int bufferSizeByte, size_t threadAffinity, ssize_t dataRate, int linger)

 Create param for a client socket.